-The General Data Protection Regulation (GDPR) and is enforceable as law in all EU member states on May 25, 2018.
-While Mailster is technically compliance with this law you may have to bring some additional thing in place to make the whole process compliance for your site.
+The General Data Protection Regulation (GDPR) is enforceable as law in all EU member states on May 25, 2018.
+While Mailster is in technical compliance with this law you may have to bring some additional things in place to make the whole process compliant for your site.

 The GDPR has four key principles.
 We help you to set this up for Mailster:

 - Breach notification

 Every time you collect an email address or any other personal information the subscriber needs to provide unambiguous consent for it.
 In Mailster you can add a checkbox for your Terms of Service people have to check and you have to always use double-opt-in on your forms.